andriantiavinamahefa/Eucalyptus_land-monitoring/README.md

 # Eucalyptus_land-monitoring
 This repo reports my training in Land monitoring.
-For this case, i assess the evolution of our Eucalyptus land over years from 2021-2026 using Google Earth Engine and Python
+For this case, i assess the evolution of our Eucalyptus land over years from 2021-2026 using Google Earth Engine (the scrpit is below in the file script used in GEE).
+After having the dataset accross the time range, the data has been exported in drive to be used in python after (script is below in the file)